The Best Hearing Aids in 2026: We Tested 70 Options to Find the Top Models

 Completely-in-Canal (CIC)

-This style is the most discreet of all, sitting all the way inside the ear canal.
-While it’s almost invisible to others, it’s also more difficult to get in and out for things like charging, battery changes, and cleaning.
-Some devices can be left in the ear for longer periods of time.
+This style is the most discreet of all, sitting deep inside the ear canal.
+While it’s almost invisible to others, it’s also more difficult to access for things like charging, battery changes, and cleaning.
+Some devices can be left in the ear for longer periods.
 For example, the Phonak Lyric is a device designed to fit so deeply in the ear canal that it’s inserted by a hearing professional and can be left in the ear for months at a time.

 In my experience